 We typically acquire land through land purchase and option contracts.
-Purchases are generally financed through our working capital or corporate borrowings.
+Land purchases are generally financed through our working capital, including corporate borrowings.
 Acquiring our land through option contracts, when available, allows us to control the timing and volume of lot and land purchases from the third parties and minimizes our up-front cash outlay.
-We typically enter into option contracts to purchase finished lots at pre-determined prices during a specified period of time from these third parties.
-These contracts are usually structured to approximate our projected absorption rate at the time the contract is negotiated, are generally non-recourse and typically require the payment of non-refundable deposits of 5% to 15% of the sales price.
+Option contracts allow us to purchase finished lots at pre-determined prices during a specified period of time rather than in bulk.
+These contracts are usually structured to approximate our projected absorption rate at the time the contract is negotiated, are generally non-recourse and typically require the payment of non-refundable deposits of 5% to 15% of the total land purchase price.
 We believe the use of options limits the market risks associated with land ownership by allowing us to re-negotiate option terms or terminate options in the event of declines in land value and/or market downturns.
-If we are not successful in these re-negotiations, we might determine that a project is no longer feasible or desirable and cancel these contracts, usually resulting in the forfeiture of our option deposits and any associated capitalized pre-acquisition costs.
-The recent availability of such option lots has been drastically reduced in recent years.
+If we are not successful in these re-negotiations, we might determine that a project is no longer feasible or desirable and cancel the option contracts, usually resulting in the forfeiture of our option deposits and any associated capitalized pre-acquisition costs.
+Although the recent availability of such option lots was drastically reduced during the recent housing downturn and recession, during 2013 we were successful in securing 3,373 lots through such options.

-At December 31, 2012, in addition to our approximately 17,500 owned lots, we also had approximately 3,300 committed lots under option or contract for a total purchase price of approximately \$137.8 million, with \$12.4 million in cash deposits.
-Information relating to our impairments is discussed in Note 2-Real Estate and Capitalized Interest, and information related to lots and land under option is presented in Note 3-Variable Interest Entities and Consolidated Real Estate Not Owned in the accompanying consolidated financial statements.
+At December 31, 2013, in addition to our approximately 18,900 owned lots, we also had approximately 6,800 committed lots under option or contract for a total purchase price of approximately \$449.8 million, with \$49.4 million in cash deposits.
+Information related to lots and land under option is presented in Note 3-Variable Interest Entities and Consolidated Real Estate Not Owned in the accompanying consolidated financial statements.

-All lot acquisitions are reviewed by our corporate land acquisition committee, which is comprised of our senior management team and key operating and financial executives.
-All land acquisitions exceeding pre-specified limits must also be approved by our Board of Directors.
+All land and lot acquisitions are reviewed by our corporate land acquisition committee, which is comprised of our senior management team and key operating and financial executives.
+All land acquisitions exceeding pre-specified limits must also be approved by our Board of Directors' Land Committee.

-The following table presents information as of December 31, 2012 (dollars in thousands):
+The following table presents information as of December 31, 2013 (dollars in thousands):